 This examination can be taken two years after the beginning of your period of training.

 Four papers, A, B, C and D can be taken after successfully completing the pre-examination.
-These cover the EPO’s laws and procedures, the drafting and amendment of European patent applications, and the preparation of a formal opposition to a European patent.
+These cover the drafting and amendment of European patent applications, the preparation of a formal opposition to a European patent, and the relevant laws and procedures.

 Support for studying